- Home -

 Laser sounds like the future – and rightly so.
 Laser technology has not only been directly linked to the technologies of the future since today.
 We have long been familiar with lasers from printers and barcode readers.
 They were once the technology of the future.
 On the other hand, the future is now with holography or data transmission using optical fibres.
 The same also applies to the promising additives manufacturing industry: a product is manufactured by applying a starting material layer by layer using a three-dimensional computer model.
 The material binds during the process and everyday objects or components for industry are ready.

-What can laser do for 3D printing?
+What can ?
 Countless different additive manufacturing processes have already been established today.
 And new ones are constantly being added.
 Some of them are based on state-of-the-art laser technology, such as laser-sintering and laser beam melting.
 A material in powder form is applied to a base plate in thin layers.
 The material is heated by laser to finally obtain the desired shape in the course of cooling.
 Laser deposition welding is similar in that metal is melted by laser while it is being applied.
 Complex components can also be produced in this way.
 This offers undreamt-of potential for industry and research.

 It’s therefore not surprising that a lot is going on in terms of laser technology in Bavaria as a location for innovation.
 This is just as important for today’s applications as for the areas that will be added in the future.
 Bavaria has not only just become a technological leader in this respect but has been one for decades.
 An overview of developments in Bavaria.